 Socialize, relate to other people, and make it easy for colleagues to develop connections.

-Aim for a goal and get people to understand and realise their own purpose.
+Aim for a goal and get people to understand and realize their own purpose.

 Smile whenever you can, appreciate humor, and get colleagues to engage in fun activities.